 - Eye care: Regular eye exams and careful management of blood sugar levels can help detect early signs of diabetic retinopathy and prevent vision loss.

-- Heart health: Eating a healthy diet, exercising regularly, and adhering to your medication are key to protecting heart health and reducing the risk of cardiovascular complications in diabetes.
+- Heart health: Eating a healthy diet, exercising regularly, and adhering to your medication is key to protecting heart health and reducing the risk of cardiovascular complications in diabetes.

 Support and Resources

-Support systems, like family and friends, can help improve the overall well-being of individuals with diabetes by offering emotional encouragement, helping with lifestyle changes, and assisting with daily management tasks like meal prepping or medication reminders.
-There are also diabetes support groups out there that can provide a sense of community, where people with diabetes can share experiences, get tips, and receive emotional support from others who understand what they are going through.
-This can help reduce feelings of isolation.
+Support systems, including family and friends, can help improve the overall well-being of seniors with diabetes by offering emotional encouragement, helping with lifestyle changes, and assisting with daily management tasks like meal prepping and medication reminders.
+There are also diabetes support groups that can provide a sense of community and help reduce feelings of isolation, allowing seniors to connect and share experiences with others who understand what they are going through.

 Resources for seniors with diabetes